waldronlab/curatedMetagenomicData/README.md

 these steps are not of any consequence to the end user & should only concern the developers of this package.

+### Helper Functions

+There are two hidden helper functions to aid in adding new datasets to the package.
+The first, `.load_suggests()`, is used to load all the suggested packages listed in the `DESCRIPTION` file.
+If a package is not installed, the function will download and install it using only the `base` and `utils` packages.
+This choice is intentional and seeks to avoid the use of dependencies beyond the packages that ship with R. The second function, `.source_scripts()`, provides a mechanism to quickly load all of the functions used in processing `*.tar.gz` files into the final `ExpressionSet` objects.
+Once loaded into the global environment, the functions are used as outlined below to add new datasets to the package.

 ### Input Files

 Input files are `*.tar.gz` files sourced from `HUMAnN2` & `MetaPhlAn2` outputs